 Tuck takes the utmost care with applicant data.
 For this reason, in your Tuck application we will ask whether or not you agree to allow us to share limited information, including your resume, career goals, selected demographic information, and contact information, with alumni, current students, other admitted students, and/or others in the Tuck community.
 An example includes matching you with alumni or student ambassadors for applicant and admitted student outreach.
 Information about your race/ethnicity is not used as part of the evaluation process and will not be visible to anyone making evaluative decisions on your candidacy for admission.

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 For more information about how matriculating students may exercise their rights under FERPA, please contact the Tuck Registrar.

-All applications and supplemental materials submitted become the property of the Tuck School of Business and will not be returned.
+All application and supplemental material submitted become the property of the Tuck School of Business and cannot be returned.

 Data subjects located in the EU may have certain rights in connection with the processing of personal data under the General Data Protection Regulation (GDPR).
 For more information about how data subjects may exercise their rights under the GDPR, or on Dartmouth’s representative in the EU, please contact GDPR@dartmouth.edu.